andyvroberts/Design/Analytics/Property-Prices-Paid.md

 #### Dimensional vs. Dimensional (semantic)
 If the Dimensions within the model require a semantic interpretation, this is often provided by business domain specific Reference or Master data.
-In the Prices Paid file, the following data items may require semantic explanation:
+In the PPD file, the following data items may require semantic explanation:
 - Property Type (D = Detached S = Semi-Detached / T = Terraced / F = Flats, Maisonettes / O = Other)
 - Land Ownership Type (L = Leasehold / F = Freehold)

 For (non-human) data processing purposes, the semantic values are not required and can be ignored.
 But if semantic interpretation is required, then the data model must be extended to contain the UK Property domain specific (semantic) descriptions.

-#### Analytics Decison Matrix
+#### Data Model Decison Matrix

 | Option | Processing Purpose? | Semantics Required? | Users Access DB? | Data Mart | Analytic Tool |
 |- |- |- |- |- |- |